Alkimik9000/api-start-express-ts/README.md

 - Express for handling HTTP requests and routing
 - Jest for testing API endpoints

 ### 🛠 Installation ###

-1. Clone this repository:
+1. To install the project, navigate to the desired directory on your local machine.

+2. Clone the repository using the following command in your terminal or command prompt.

      ```
      git clone https://github.com/Alkimik9000/api-start-express-ts
      ```

+3. To navigate to the root directory of the cloned repository on your local machine, use the "cd" command.

-2. Navigate to the root directory of the cloned repository using the `cd` command
+4. Once you've navigated to the root directory of the repository in your terminal or command prompt, install the necessary dependencies by running the command below:

-3. Using the terminal, install the dependencies:

     ```
     npm install --save-dev typescript ts-node